[4 min read]

 In this article:

-• The illness is particularly dangerous for infants, newborns and those with pre-existing conditions such as asthma.
+- Whooping cough is particularly dangerous for infants, newborns and those with pre-existing conditions such as asthma.
+In the past six months, two Louisiana infants have died of the illness.

 Back-to-school time is particularly concerning because pertussis levels generally surge in the summer and fall.
 Additionally, COVID is back on the rise in many places and flu season is not far off.
 To learn more, we spoke with Benjamin Starnes, M.D., executive medical director for pediatrics at Swedish Health Services, who shared some insights into the dangers of whooping cough and how we can protect ourselves.